brianzhang01/popsim-notes/README.md

 - Flora: training network
 - Audience member: this is also useful for reviewers, funding agencies, to evaluate the merit of proposals
 - Ariella: training workshops to help push this out as something people use
-- Andrew volunteered to help work on the grant
+- Andy volunteered to help work on the grant

 DREAM
 - Adam: It's an organized set of competitions where people submit...
 Some are automatically evaluated, some are manual.
 Ryan [who?] was taking the lead on that
 - Protein structure, regulatory, systems biology
 - Fields where the problem is relatively well-defined, that's why we decided to wait
 - We would need to have a pretty clear idea which actual tasks we would want to test
-- Andrew Kern: concerned about rushing in because it would behoove us to focus on the cooperation aspect of things before jumping into competing teams
+- Andy Kern: concerned about rushing in because it would behoove us to focus on the cooperation aspect of things before jumping into competing teams

 Hackathon
 - Jerome: this is something for which an extended hackathon would work pretty well